 As you will probably be visiting in the early morning or early evening, it can get quite chilly, even in the summer, so we all wore long sleeve tops and trousers.
 These also came in handy because of the huge number of large and very persistent mosquitoes.

 Make sure to wear comfy, sturdy shoes.
-Even though the trails are quite easy, it’s much easier to do them in trainers than flip-flops.
+Even though the trails are quite easy, the ground can be a bit uneven and it is much easier to hike in trainers than flip-flops.

 Of all the things to take with you, make sure to take mosquito repellent otherwise you will be eaten alive.
-The same goes for visiting any lake in the Jasper and Banff National Park areas.
+The same goes for visiting any of the lakes in Jasper National Park and Banff National Park.
 It’s a breeding ground for the fiercest mosquitoes we have ever encountered!

 Also, make sure you take some water and snacks with you.
 Remember to take any rubbish back with you (there are no bins at the Fairview Lookout).
 Even discarded watermelon skins or apple cores will attract bears!

 Overall, Lake Louise is a beautiful place to visit with kids with a couple of easy and very rewarding walks.
 Get there early and enjoy it before the crowds.
 We hope you love it as much as we do.